web-platform-dx/web-features/docs/guidelines.md

   If possible, use the single most broadly applicable reference, such as specification text.
   If a feature is removed from a specification, link to an issue, pull request, or commit showing the removal.

-- Set one or more (optional) `alternative` feature IDs that are whole or partial substitutes for the discouraged feature.
+- Set one or more (optional) `alternatives` feature IDs that are whole or partial substitutes for the discouraged feature.
   An alternative doesn't have to be a narrow drop-in replacement for the discouraged feature but it must handle some use case of the discouraged feature.
   Guide developers to the most relevant features that would help them stop using the discouraged feature.